-The Victorian Respiratory Support Service (VRSS) is a statewide specialist program providing a range of services to adults with a chronic respiratory failure.
-These services currently include:
+The Victorian Respiratory Support Service (VRSS) is a state-wide specialist program providing a range of services to adults with chronic respiratory failure who require long term ventilation.

-As the Victorian State Service and National leaders in home ventilation, VRSS staff are actively involved inn research optimising the methods for delivering this support.
+The Victorian State Service are national leaders in home ventilation.
+VRSS staff are actively involved in research optimising the methods for delivering this support.
 They also provide consultative advice both within Victoria and nationally.

-The VRSS Outreach Service is a small team incorporating clinical nurse consultants, receptionists and a biomedical engineer.
+The VRSS Outreach Service is a small team incorporating clinical nurse consultants, receptionist and biomedical engineers.

 Its role is to: